 While simply being on the Under Canvas property is enjoyable enough, you won’t want to miss the access to all of the outdoor activities made available to guests, plus the proximity to more than 800 square miles of forest and access for hikers to the Appalachian Trail.
 The front desk can also arrange ATV tours, horseback riding, helicopter tours and rafting.
 The Under Canvas staff is highly accommodating and passionate about ensuring an enjoyable stay.

 To learn more about Under Canvas, including perusing tent options and vacation packages, visit undercanvas.com.

 For those who have zero fear of heights, head to SkyLift Park via chairlift, where you’ll find the newest attraction in Gatlinburg: the SkyBridge, aka the longest pedestrian suspension bridge in North America.
-Only open since May 17, the 5-foot-wide bridge spans 680 feet and, at its midpoint, is 140 feet above ground, which you can see via the glass panels.
+Open since May 17, 2019, the 5-foot-wide bridge spans 680 feet and, at its midpoint, is 140 feet above ground, which you can see via the glass panels.
 (Feeling a little breathless even typing that!)
 In addition to the SkyBridge, you’ll want to visit the SkyDeck, which also just opened and offers a pristine view of Gatlinburg and the Great Smoky Mountains.

 On the Water

 Spend a fun-filled day on the Pigeon River, where you can load up a raft and take to the water for a guide-led adventure.
 There are several whitewater outfitters in the area, each of which will get you suited up and safety-checked.
 The upper Pigeon River offers Class III and IV rapids, which are good for ages 8 and older, and the lower Pigeon River features Class I and II rapids, which are more calm and ideal for ages 3 and older.